dbieber/davidbieber.com/hugo/content/now.md

 Highlights these days are: Program synthesis machine learning research at Google Brain and University of Montreal, [Go Note Go](/projects/go-note-go) and [Messager](/post/2022-01-08-new-messager-setup/), table tennis, writing [snippets](/snippets), and exploring [tools to reduce cognitive friction](https://roamresearch.com/#/app/commons-db/page/ofrV-unjU).

 Thinking about AI assistants (voice and conversational) like Bieber Bot.
+ChatGPT has me deeply unsettled, and also excited.